-I’m a USA Today bestselling author from Melbourne, Australia who lives a little too similarly to the characters in my cyberpunk thriller novels.
+I’m a USA Today bestselling author from Melbourne, Australia who lives a little too similarly to the characters in my technothriller novels.
 I’ve been waterboarded and shocked with electric currents and hunted through the streets of Houston.
 I’ve explored abandoned New York subway stations, hung precariously off rooftops in Russia, studied rare forms of unarmed combat and trained under SEAL, Spetsnaz and Defense Intelligence instructors.

-I’ve worked in a variety of careers from a reconnaissance soldier in the Australian Army to a video editor and writer of feminist lesbian pornography.
+Following my army training, I worked as a video editor and writer.
 I was the first published author of one of the world’s first digital imprints, Momentum, and Apple awarded my debut novel the iBooks Thriller of the Year in 2012.
-I established myself as a traditionally published author before making the move to self-publishing.
+My novella, Zero, headlined the Murder and Mayhem collection of mysteries and thrillers, which sold 32,921 copies on release week, outselling half the New York Times bestseller list.